Michael T. Garrett, Ph.D.

 - Garrett, J. T., & Garrett, M. T. (1996).
 Medicine of the Cherokee: The way of right relationship.
 Santa Fe, NM: Bear & Co.
 (Translations in Italian, Hebrew, and Czech)

-My central research focus has emphasized exploring the relationship between cultural values, acculturation, and wellness with implications for: -Strength-based work to improve wellness and resilience of children, adolescents, and adults in families, schools, and communities -Developmental, culturally-based therapeutic interventions -Bicultural competence and cultural identity development -Prevention of school dropout among at-risk youth -Understanding and betterment of indigenous and other diverse populations
+Dr. Garrett's central research focus has emphasized exploring the relationship between cultural values, acculturation, and wellness with implications for: (1) Strength-based work to improve wellness and resilience of children, adolescents, and adults in families, schools, and communities; (2) Developmental, culturally-based therapeutic interventions; (3) Bicultural competence and cultural identity development; (4) Enhancement of school persistence among at-risk youth; and (5) Understanding and betterment of indigenous and other diverse populations.